lauren-west/cs124/docs/design.md

 # Lab 1
 ##### Lucas Ewing and Lauren West

 In this lab, we designed and implemented a simple interface for a mobile web app.
 This app manages a list of items the user desires to complete.
+Our web app is written in React and has full functionality.

 ## Design Decisions
 Design decisions we made included: using list items vs tiles and using pencil icon vs touch to edit.
 For the first option, the team decided to use list items, seeing that it would be easier for the user to scroll through the list on mobile.
 Also, since items are added sequentially and deleted when checked, it seemed that the list display would be more intuitive.
 The second design choice was much less clear--both choices had their pros and cons.
 Using a pencil icon to make edits would seemingly help a new user, but touching a pencil icon was not very elegant.
 Using touch simplifies the mobile interface where space is a commodity, but it may not be very clear what the user should do.
-After User-Testing, we decided on touch-to-edit.
+At first, we decided on touch-to-edit, however further user testing changed our minds and we brought back the pencil-edit icon.
+The main reason was due to the difficult distinction between clicking to enter a list versus editing its name, and thus in order to avoid confusion we used the pencil-edit icon.

 We decided to go for a simplistic design.
 In minimalist spirit, we eliminated the border around our header after receiving user feedback that it looked out of place.
 Our goal was to have easily recognizable elements that reduced clutter for greater user experiences.

 ## Alternative Design